 - Mississippi: Voters in Mississippi will have multiple medical-marijuana-legalization referendums on the ballot in November.
 One, called Initiative 65, was developed through a grassroots campaign that gathered more than 105,000 signatures.
 A competing measure proposed by state legislators, known as Alternative 65A, will also be up for a vote.
 If approved, both measures would legalize medical marijuana, but regulatory details would vary.

 - Montana: After petitioners gathered more than 130,000 signatures, Montana voters will have the chance to approve an adult-use cannabis program in a state that recently oversaw reform to its existing medical-marijuana program.
-In 2018, Montana's medical-marijuana program generated $45 million in sales; expanding the industry into the adult-use market would likely increase that value substantially.
+In According to Cannabis Business Plans in 2018, Montana's medical-marijuana program generated $45 million in sales; expanding the industry into the adult-use market would likely increase that value substantially.

 - South Dakota: South Dakota voters will have the opportunity to vote for the legalization of both medical marijuana and adult-use cannabis.
 No other state has legalized both medical-cannabis and adult-use-cannabis programs at the same time.